University of Illinois College of Law (J.D., 2008), magna cum laude

 For over a dozen years, Mike has represented clients across a broad spectrum of intellectual property disciplines, including the procurement, analysis, and enforcement of utility and design patents, trademarks, copyrights, and other forms of intellectual property.
 A registered patent attorney, Mike has served as lead counsel in patent and trademark cases in multiple federal courts, has second-chaired a patent litigation case through a successful multi-week jury trial, and has handled numerous appeals.
 He has also been involved in several successful proceedings before the Patent Trial and Appeals Board.
 As a member of the Trial Bar of the U.S. District Court for the Northern District of Illinois, Mike has gained high-quality and in-depth experience on both the litigation and transactional sides of intellectual property.

 On the transactional side, he manages global patent and trademark portfolios for several firm clients, and has obtained patent rights for clients in various technical disciplines throughout the mechanical, electrical and computer science disciplines.
 Mike also has advised clients on hundreds of patents in the context of acquisition due diligence, license negotiations, and non-infringement/invalidity analyses.
 He has also led successful licensing campaigns to monetize patent portfolios he has helped create.
+Mike is also a patentee himself, having obtained U.S. Pat.
+No. 10,939,269 covering a unique public display system he invented.

 A graduate of West Point, Mike served overseas in the U.S. Army Corps of Engineers for several years.
 Including time prior to law school, he has spent the past twenty years either working as a designer or engineer or with designers and engineers.
 Clients value that Mike tailors his work to every circumstance and customizes services based on their distinctive needs and situations.